Calebio/Personal-Notes/Azure/az-104-notes.md

 - When a private DNS zone with auto-registration enabled is added a vnet, resources like vm in the vnet will be automatically added as an A record to the fabrikam.com private DNS zone.

+- Vnet is a global service.
+Global virtual network peering allows you to peer virtual networks across different regions and subscriptions, even when they are linked to different Microsoft Entra tenants.

 - SSPR can be directly assigned only to a group of users or to ALL users but not to individual users

+- Windows based images are supported only by App Service and Azure Container Instances, App Service and Azure Container Instances both support Windows-based containers.

 - While it is generally recommended to use a Key Vault in the same region as the resource for performance and latency considerations, keyvault can be accessed globally.